 Remain Silent, Ask for a Lawyer

 Remember to remain silent and to ask for a lawyer, and to keep following these rules unless you are speaking to your lawyer in private.
 Do not allow anyone to goad you in to talking, or in to giving up your right to an attorney.
+Make sure that you ask for a lawyer while you are remaining silent.
+Simply remaining silent without asking for a lawyer at the same time could be used against you.
+If questioning continues after you ask for an attorney, politely repeat your request for an attorney as many times as is necessary.

 You Are Always Being Recorded